Iakop/arch-install/README.md

 List of todos:

-- Set up an ftp server on local machine, .
+- Set up an ftp server on local machine. &#x2713;
-- Connect to internet.
+- Connect to internet. &#x2713;
-- Detect whether UEFI or legacy BIOS boot is to be installed.
+- Detect whether UEFI or legacy BIOS boot is to be installed. &#x2713;
+- Set clock. &#x2713;
 ___
 **You are here:**

-- Set clock.
 - Detect hardware: RAM, disks, graphics.
 ___